How Biomedical Engineering Can Help In The Fight Against Hospital Acquired Infections

 Read the entire article here: The Battle of the Bugs

 In order to fight HAIs and their effect on patient safety and hospital operations, biomed can take a more proactive role.
 By keeping instructions for use for hospital equipment updated, and ensuring that staff are adhering to them, a lot of potential HAIs can be averted.
 Additionally, biomed can help design and enforce the processes and systems their hospital uses to prevent HAIs.
-One system that biomedical engineers should consider is iRIScope, which helps to improve processes for managing your facility’s endoscopes by increasing data transparency within your organization.
+One system that biomedical engineers should consider is iRIScope, which is an endoscope tracking system that helps to improve processes for managing your facility’s endoscopes by increasing data transparency within your organization.
 If endoscope management is a potential area of risk for your facility, request this free Scope Accountability checklist to determine how prepared your hospital is for your next Joint Commission and state Department of Health visits.